Priyansh-Kotak/Priyansh-Kotak/README.md

 </h3>

 - 👋 Hi, I’m Priyansh Kotak
-- 👀 I’m interested in Programming and problem-solving + a passionate cloud developer, and DevOps enthusiast.
+- 👀 I’m interested in Programming and problem-solving + a passionate cloud developer, and DevOps enthusiast and a self-made back-end develper.
-- 💞️ I’m looking to collaborate on DevOps && Cloud architecture Model to End to End application.
+- 💞️ I’m looking to collaborate on DevOps && Cloud architecture Model to End to End applications.
 - 📫 Reach me through priyanshkotak1@gmail.com

 # What I know ??!!!